 Name: Age-structured Production Model (ASPM)

-Goal: The ASPM diagnostic is used to determine whether the impact of the catch on the index of abundance is driving the estimates of absolute abundance, and whether information on recruitment variation is needed to extract the absolute abundance information
+Goal: The ASPM diagnostic is used to determine whether the impact of the catch on the index of abundance is driving the estimates of absolute abundance or ?, and if information on recruitment variation is needed to extract the absolute abundance information

 Description: Contemporary fisheries stock assessments often use multiple diverse data sets to extract as much information as possible about biological and fishery processes.
-The ASPM diagnostics are used to illustrate whether the “correct” trends in abundance (as represented by the CPUE-based relative index of abundance) can be explained by catch alone.
+The ASPM diagnostics are used to illustrate if the “correct” trends in abundance (as represented by the CPUE-based relative index of abundance) can be explained by catch alone.
 When catch does explain indices with good contrast (e.g. declining and increasing trends), it suggests that a production function is apparent in the data, therefore providing evidence that the index is a reasonable proxy of stock trend.
 [If the diagnostic depends on estimation framework, then describe how this diagnostic is applied in a frequentist (joint likelihood), Bayesian (priors and joint likelihood), or random effects (penalized joint likelihood).
 In this case, there is no clear dependence of ASPM on the estimation framework being used to estimate model parameters.]

 How to: To compute the ASPM diagnostic the following steps are necessary: (i) run the integrated assessment model; (ii) fix the selectivity parameters at the maximum likelihood estimates (MLEs) from the integrated assessment model, (iii) turn off estimation of all parameters except R0 and the parameters representing the initial conditions (e.g., recruitment offset for the first time step of the model and initial fishing mortality parameters), iv) set the recruitment (and the initial age structure) deviates to zero (adjusting the bias-correction factor appropriately), and (v) fit the model to the indices of abundance only.
 Trends in relative spawning stock size can then be compared between the full integrated stock assessment model and the ASPM.